Skip to main content

 Summary

 Payment terms are a strategic lever for growth.
-By moving beyond default terms and actively negotiating based on trust, volume, and alignment, you can unlock working capital that funds your company's expansion.
+By moving beyond default terms and actively negotiating based on trust, volume, and alignment, you can unlock working capital that funds your company’s expansion.
+The most effective negotiations recognize that terms are a shared problem — your supplier has a cash conversion cycle too.
+Structuring terms that work for both sides builds durable partnerships that survive market volatility.